 Essity’s assessments and assumptions are presented in the respective notes.

 Principles of consolidation

-The Group’s financial statements include the Parent Company and its Group companies, which comprise subsidiaries, joint ventures, associates and joint operations.
-Group companies are consolidated from the date the Group exercises control or influence over the company according to the definitions and accounting policies provided in Notes F1 Group companies, F3 Joint Ventures and Associated companies and F4 Joint Operations .
+The Group’s financial statements include the Parent company and its Group companies, which comprise subsidiaries, joint ventures, associates and joint operations.
+Group companies are consolidated from the date the Group exercises control or influence over the company according to the definitions and accounting policies provided in Notes F1 Group companies, F3 Joint ventures and associated companies and F4 Joint operations.
 Divested Group companies are included in the consolidated accounts until the date the Group ceases to control or exercise influence over the companies.
-For additional information about accounting policies regarding acquisitions of Group companies and respective non-controlling interests, see Note F6 Acquisitions and divestments.
+For additional information about accounting policies regarding acquisitions of Group companies and respective non-controlling interests, see Note F6 Acquisitions and divestments of Group companies and other operations.
 Intra-Group transactions have been eliminated.